-Cryogenic and freezer storage for sensitive samples can pose a challenge.
-These samples need to be stored in extreme cold, but they also have to be properly and carefully labeled in order to maintain the integrity of the sample, but getting labels to stick in those conditions can be tricky.
+Cryogenic and freezer storage for high-value lab samples can pose a challenge.
+Samples that need to be stored in extreme cold need to be properly and carefully labeled in order to maintain the integrity of the sample, but getting labels to stick in those conditions can be tricky.

-Both your tubes and cryo or freezer labels may need to endure liquid nitrogen, temperatures as low as -196 degrees Celsius.
-These are extremely harsh environments that some tubes and vials are not prepared to endure; let alone the labels and barcodes that are on their external surface.
+Both your tubes and cryo or freezer labels may need to endure liquid nitrogen, temperatures as low as -196 degrees Celsius and lab chemicals.
+These are extremely harsh environments that some tubes and vials are not prepared to face; let alone the labels and barcodes that are on their external surface.

 Due to this challenge, we are often asked the question, “Why are my cryogenic labels falling off?”

-As barcode and label experts that specialize in cryogenic storage labeling, we wanted to inform you about three reasons we often encounter of why cryogenic labels may be falling off of your tubes and vials as a result of cryo storage.
+As barcode and label experts that specialize in cryogenic storage labeling, we wanted to inform you of three reasons we often encounter to why cryogenic labels may be falling off of your tubes and vials as a result of cryo storage.

 Problem #1: The labels are being applied to a frosted surface

-Cryogenic labels are meant to withstand extreme cold and frost; however, that does not mean they can be applied to any surface.
-Oftentimes even when the cryo labels claim to have the ability to be applied to frozen samples, and though they may adhere initially, issues may arise later on in your processes if you don’t properly prepare the surface.
+Cryogenic labels are meant to withstand extreme cold and frost but, that doesn’t mean they can be applied to any surface.
+Many cryo labels claim to be able to be applied to frozen samples, and though they may adhere initially, issues may arise later on in your processes if you don’t properly prepare the surface.

 The simple solution to this problem is to wipe the frost from your tube or vial before applying the label.
-This will remove the water before the sample is returned to cryogenic storage, allowing a label to stick to a dry surface that will more likely keep the label adhered.
+This will remove the water before the sample is returned to cryogenic storage, allowing the label to stick to a dry surface where it’s more likely to adhere.

-Another trick is to get cryogenic labels that wrap around the whole tube or vial so that the adhesive sticks back onto itself, and doesn’t solely rely on the surface area of the cold container.
+Another trick is to get cryogenic labels that wrap around the whole tube or vial so the adhesive sticks back onto itself, and doesn’t solely rely on the surface area of the cold container.
 This increases the chances of permanence, as the label is not solely stuck to the frozen surface.

-Problem #2: Your cryo or freezer label does not have engineered adhesive for frost and cold surfaces
+Problem #2: Your cryo or freezer labels aren’t engineered for your purposes

 Problem #3: You are applying the label to a warm tube